karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserData/doc/api/Ling/Light_Kit_Admin_UserData/Light_UserRowRestriction/LightKitAdminUserDataRowRestrictionHandler/checkValidWebsiteUser.md

-Checks that the given user is a valid WebsiteLightUser, and throws an exception if that's not the case.
+Checks that the given user is a valid LightWebsiteUser, and throws an exception if that's not the case.